-Before moving pepper plants outdoors, check out the depth of your garden—to keep stems from rotting, seedlings should not be buried any deeper than the soil line from the container.
+Before moving pepper plants outdoors, check out the depth of your garden.
+To keep stems from rotting, seedlings should not be buried any deeper than the soil line from the container.
 Space the plants 8 to 24 inches apart and add mulch to keep weeds at bay.
-Unexpected late spring frosts are always possible in Ohio; protect young vegetation with row covers but remove cloth or plastic shields during flowering and when temperatures reach 80 F.
+Unexpected late spring frosts are always possible in Ohio; protect young vegetation with row covers but remove cloth or plastic shields during flowering and when temperatures reach 80 degrees F.

 One to two inches of water each week throughout the summer will keep pepper plants strong and healthy, but too much hydration can rot blossoms and cause fruits to deform.
-Avoid getting water on leaves so that molds, mildews and other diseases are less likely to affect the foliage.
+Avoid getting water on leaves so that molds, mildews, and other diseases are less likely to affect the foliage.
 Mulching the bed helps it to retain moisture.

 Soil Testing and Fertilizer

-The chemical makeup of soil’s nutrients—nitrogen, potassium, lime, phosphorus—is a determinant of what type of fertilizer is needed for your Ohio flower and vegetable beds; test the soil before heading to the garden store.
+The chemical makeup of soil’s nutrients—nitrogen, potassium, lime, phosphorus—is a determinant of what type of fertilizer is needed for your Ohio flower and vegetable beds.
+Test the soil before heading to the garden store.

-Soil pH pinpoints the amount of plant nutrients that are in the solution (of dirt and water); peppers grow best in slightly acidic soil (pH of 6 to 6.8).
+Soil pH pinpoints the amount of plant nutrients that are in the solution (of dirt and water) Peppers grow best in slightly acidic soil (pH of 6 to 6.8).
 Sulfur can lower the acidity; lime will raise it somewhat.

-Nitrogen (N), phosphorus (P) and potassium (K) are the three macronutrients of fertilizers; the numbers are always displayed in this order, NPK.
-Division of chemicals may be like this; 12-10-5 or 10-10-10.
+Nitrogen (N), phosphorus (P), and potassium (K) are the three macronutrients of fertilizers; the numbers are always displayed in this order, NPK.
+Division of chemicals may be like this: 12-10-5 or 10-10-10.
 For instance, a 10-pound bag of fertilizer may have even distributions of 10 parts nitrogen, 10 parts phosphorus, 10 parts potassium.
 Follow all label instructions; overfertilizing can damage pepper plants.